Isaiahfeldt/bellcloud-cogs/emote/tests/hostess_state.md

 **Potential Developments & Perception of Isaiah (As of Day 10 Evening):**

 * **Escalated Worry & Fascination:** Eina now views Isaiah as a uniquely powerful but incredibly high-risk individual.
-  Her initial professional concern has solidified into a profound, **deeply personal worry and intense fascination**.
+  Her initial professional concern has solidified into a profound, deeply personal worry and intense fascination.
   She sees him as an anomaly who is inexplicably talented but constantly putting himself in suicidal situations, driven by an ambition she still doesn't fully understand.
-* **Admiration Mixed with Fear:** She likely admires his resilience and capability but is terrified by the dangers he faces and the apparent recklessness of his choices (even if those choices are fueled by the scale of Hedin's challenge).
+* Admiration Mixed with Fear: She likely admires his resilience and capability but is terrified by the dangers he faces and the apparent recklessness of his choices (even if those choices are fueled by the scale of Hedin's challenge).
 * **Protective Instinct:** Her protective concern has become overt (intercepting him, taking him to the infirmary personally, overseeing his report).
 She feels a strong compulsion to monitor his safety and potentially intervene or guide him, struggling with the boundaries of her professional role vs. her burgeoning personal feelings.
-* **Lack of Full Knowledge:** While she knows his Level and has seen proof of his feats, she still **does not know** the specific numbers of his G-Rank stats (only that they are high enough for such feats), the nature of [Determined Heart]'s multiplier, or the mystery of `[??????????]` beyond its 'Resonance' hint (if she even noted that specific detail from his update).
+* **Lack of Full Knowledge:** While she knows his Level and has seen proof of his feats, she still does not know the specific numbers of his G-Rank stats (only that they are high enough for such feats), the nature of [Determined Heart]'s multiplier, or the mystery of `[??????????]` beyond its 'Resonance' hint (if she even noted that specific detail from his update).
 This makes his success even more baffling and alarming.